VenusRivers/VenusRivers/README.md

 i dont think DNIs work but i will block you if i dont like you. dont be an asshole!

+i selfship from time to time :3 im fine with sharing!!! my yumes are the sinner and mime from grace (but dont be weird about it please!!)

 ![heart monitor](https://github.com/user-attachments/assets/01ce628f-c241-4509-8a79-264a6f1e3d4a)